Arnold & Bimbo Bread

 How many accounts does the route have and where is the warehouse located?

-Currently there are 27 accounts including markets, restaurants, a school, a nursing home and a correctional facility.
+Currently there are 14 accounts including markets, restaurants, schools, camps, and a jail.
 Location of accounts and warehouse will be disclosed upon execution of an NDA.

 Do I get paid full commission when something goes on sale?